dart-lang/site-www/src/_guides/language/effective-dart/design.md

 Even if the member does need to be a method because it takes arguments or otherwise isn't a good fit for a getter, you should still avoid `get`.
-Like the previous guidelines state, you can use a noun phrase name like `breakfastOrder()` or choose a verb that more usefully describes how the method produces its result.
-The word `get` conveys nothing to the caller that they don't already know.
+Like the previous guidelines state, either:

+* Simply drop `get` and [use a noun phrase name][noun] like `breakfastOrder()` if the caller mostly cares about the value the method returns.

+* [Use a verb phrase name][verb] if the caller cares about the work being done, but pick a verb that more precisely describes the work than `get`, like `create`, `download`, `fetch`, `calculate`, `request`, `aggregate`, etc.

+[noun]: #prefer-a-noun-phrase-or-non-imperative-verb-phrase-for-a-function-or-method-if-returning-a-value-is-its-primary-purpose

+[verb]: #consider-an-imperative-verb-phrase-for-a-function-or-method-if-you-want-to-draw-attention-to-the-work-it-performs

 ### PREFER naming a method `to___()` if it copies the object's state to a new object.